The ultimate wealth-creating program that took me 30 years to develop

 What began as my personal quest to understand how people succeed has grown into a program that helps anyone learn how to build real wealth.

-The number one trait that I share with these famous people is, my analytical mind.
+The number-one trait I share with these famous people is my analytical mind.

-Which I used to create this program and you can judge for yourself if maybe there is something to what sign you are born under.
-But now you will know how I keep coming up new ideas on how to create wealth, I never stop trying to improve our knowledge, I’m addicted to researching.
+used it to create this program, and you can judge for yourself whether there is anything to the sign you were born under.
+But now you will know how I keep coming up with new ideas on how to create wealth; I never stop trying to improve our knowledge; I’m addicted to researching.

 What is holding you back?